Flyguygx/sd-webui-panorama-tools/README.md

 6. Click the 👁️ button to copy the camera angles from the preview.
 7. Enable inpainting.
 8. Adjust the Mask Blur as needed to blend in the edited image.
-10. Click "From Output" under the panorama input to apply the inpainting image.
+10. Click "Apply Changes" under the panorama input to apply the inpainting image.